 As someone who has repeatedly voted against the aging process – and I think the record will bear me out on this – I must say that this has not been my experience.
 My rememberer is working just fine, thank you; and except for the occasional confusing foray from one room to another only to find myself standing in front of an open refrigerator for no discernible reason, I remain in full control of all of my faculties.

 Hee hee.
 Had you going there, didn’t I?
 Oh, come on.
 Play along, and let’s pretend that we’re not all getting older!

-So maybe 34 is not as middle-aged as, say, 40 or 45, but one is certainly moving towards checking a different box in the demographic information sheets.
+So maybe 38 is not as middle-aged as, say, 45 or 50, but one is certainly moving towards checking a different box in the demographic information sheets at this point.
 And apart from the ability to lose weight easier in one’s younger days, what’s the big deal?
 Would you ever go back to the hormonal, hyper days of your youth?
 Not in a million years.
 I was an impetuous, bewildered nutcase in my 20s (and 30s and…).
-I barely made it through the first time and that was before cell phones, FaceBook, and rampant tattoos.
+I barely made it through the first time and that was before cell phones, facebook, and rampant tattoos.
 Can you imagine what kind of horrors I escaped just by not having those things available?

 Wait a minute.
 What was I just going on about?
 Something about clarity or something.